|Price: $200 MSRP – Check Price on Amazon|

 Durability Rating: 4 out of 5 stars

-Technology in the last ten years has drastically cut down the weight of trekking backpacks.
-The introduction of the ultra-lightweight and waterproof Dyneema Composite Fabric (formerly Cuben Fiber) to the market has totally changed the game.
+Technology in the last ten years has drastically cut down the weight of ultralight backpacks.
+The introduction of the ultra-lightweight and waterproof Dyneema Composite Fabric (formerly Cuben Fiber) to the market has completely changed the game.

 My Exos 48 (41 oz/1.16 kg) does not use DCF, which essentially makes it double the weight of some of its competitors.
-That being said, this pack still comes in much lighter than many 45-55 liter packs on the market, which can weigh in excess of 88 oz (2.5 kg) each.
+That said, this pack still comes in much lighter than many 45-55 liter packs on the market, which can weigh more than 88 oz (2.5 kg) each.

 Weight/Size Rating: 4 out of 5 stars